Do you wonder how many mealworms your bearded dragon should eat?

-Because of this, the price of mealworms is relatively low, and it’s readily available at many pet stores and from online suppliers.
+Because of this, the price of mealworms is relatively low, and it’s readily available at many pet stores and online suppliers.

-Although mealworms are tough, they will die at times.
+Note: Although mealworms are tough, they will die at times.

-A dead mealworm should never be fed to a bearded dragon no matter how fresh it may seem.
+A dead mealworm should never be fed to a bearded dragon, no matter how fresh it may seem.

 Bearded dragons love the taste of mealworms.

-On top of this, the mealworms also move in a ways to attract the eye of the lizards.
+On top of this, the mealworms also move in ways to attract the eye of the lizards.

 One of the tricks to getting a bearded dragon to eat more greens is to place a single treat food, such as a mealworm, on the vegetation.